 Manitoba’s registered hatching egg farms and broiler farms participate in national food safety and animal care programs.
 The simple principle behind these programs is for farmers to “say what they do, do what they say, and prove it.”
-These programs are mandatory for Manitoba farms and each farm is audited annually.
+These on farm programs are mandatory and each farm is audited annually by a professional, third-party auditor.
+After successfully completing an initial audit, farmers receive program certification.
+To maintain certification, farmers must continue to meet the program requirements and successfully complete the annual audits.
 Farmers risk having their quota reduced or suspended if they do not adhere to the standards of each program.

 Canadian Hatching Egg Quality (CHEQ) – Hatching Eggs

 CHEQ is the national on-farm food safety program for registered hatching egg farms.
 Developed by Canadian Hatching Egg Producers, the program provides standards for such areas as biosecurity, flock health, egg handling and storage, pest control, and cleaning and disinfection.
 Producers are audited annually and have to keep implementing the program in order to remain certified.